freeletics/khonshu/docs/codegen/get-started.md

 The `@NavDestination` annotation is added to the top level composable of a screen.
 This function can have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
-Adding the annotation will then generate another Composable function called `KhonshuExampleUi`, a Dagger component and a `NavDestination` that uses the given `route` and the generated composable.
+Adding the annotation will then generate another Composable function called `KhonshuExampleUi`, a Metro graph and a `NavDestination` that uses the given `route` and the generated composable.

 ```kotlin